Anterograde amnesia

-In neurology, anterograde amnesia is the inability to create new memories after the event that caused amnesia, leading to a partial or complete inability to recall the recent past, while long-term memories from before the event remain intact.
+In neurology, anterograde amnesia is the inability to create new memories after an event that caused amnesia, leading to a partial or complete inability to recall the recent past, while long-term memories from before the event remain intact.
 This is in contrast to retrograde amnesia, where memories created prior to the event are lost while new memories can still be created.
 Both can occur together in the same patient.
 To a large degree, anterograde amnesia remains a mysterious ailment because the precise mechanism of storing memories is not yet well understood, although it is known that the regions of the brain involved are certain sites in the temporal cortex, especially in the hippocampus and nearby subcortical regions.

 Signs and symptoms

-People with anterograde amnesic syndromes may present with widely varying degrees of forgetfulness.
+People with anterograde amnesic syndromes may present widely varying degrees of forgetfulness.
 Some with severe cases have a combined form of anterograde and retrograde amnesia, sometimes called global amnesia.

 In the case of drug-induced amnesia, it may be short-lived and patients can recover from it.
-In the other case, which has been studied extensively since the early 1970s, patients often have permanent damage, although some recovery is possible, depending on the nature of the pathophysiology.
+In another case, which has been studied extensively since the early 1970s, patients often have permanent damage, although some recovery is possible, depending on the nature of the pathophysiology.
 Usually, some capacity for learning remains, although it may be very elementary.
 In cases of pure anterograde amnesia, patients have recollections of events prior to the injury, but cannot recall day-to-day information or new facts presented to them after the injury occurred.

-In most cases of anterograde amnesia, patients lose declarative memory, or the recollection of facts, but they retain nondeclarative memory, often called procedural memory.
-For instance, they are able to remember and in some cases learn how to do things such as talking on the phone or riding a bicycle, but they may not remember what they had eaten earlier that day for lunch.
-One extensively studied anterograde amnesiac patient, codenamed H.M., demonstrated that despite his amnesia preventing him from learning new declarative information, procedural memory consolidation was still possible, albeit severely reduced in power.
+In most cases of anterograde amnesia, patients lose declarative (explicit) memory, or the recollection of facts, while retaining procedural memory.
+For instance, one may preserve the skill required to complete some tasks, e.g., using a telephone or riding a bike, but they may not remember what they had eaten earlier that day for lunch.
+One extensively studied anterograde amnesiac patient, codenamed H.M., demonstrated that despite his amnesia preventing him from learning new declarative information, procedural memory consolidation was still possible, albeit at a severely reduced pace.
 He, along with other patients with anterograde amnesia, were given the same maze to complete day after day.

 Despite having no memory of having completed the maze the day before, unconscious practice of completing the same maze over and over reduced the amount of time needed to complete it in subsequent trials.
 From these results, Corkin et al. concluded despite having no declarative memory (i.e. no conscious memory of completing the maze exists), the patients still had a working procedural memory (learning done unconsciously through practice).
 This supports the notion that declarative and procedural memory are consolidated in different areas of the brain.
-In addition, patients have a diminished ability to remember the temporal context in which objects were presented.
-Certain authors claim the deficit in temporal context memory is more significant than the deficit in semantic learning ability (described below).
+Patients have a diminished ability to remember the temporal context in which objects were presented.
+Certain authors claim the deficit in temporal context memory is more significant than the deficit in the semantic learning ability (described below).